ompandey07/FinixLog/Readme.md

 # EasyLogs

 Hey, hello everyone!
 I am **Om Pandey**, but you can call me Pandey.
-I am a software engineer from Nepal, and I love creating applications that make life easier and more efficient.
+I am a software Developer from Nepal, and I love creating applications that make life easier and more efficient.
 Welcome to **EasyLogs**, a web application designed to simplify business management with powerful features and user-friendly design.

 ## Features